lawrennd/old_talks/_ml/includes/naive-bayes.md

 Biography|Action|Sci-Fi
 ```

 First we have to do a little work to extract this form and turn it into a vector of binary values.
-Let's first load in and remind ourselves of the data.
+Let's first load in and remind ourselves of the data.}

 \setupcode{import pods}
 \code{data = pods.datasets.movie_body_count()['Y']
 data.head()}

-Now we will convert this data into a form which we can use as inputs `X`, and labels `y`.
+\notes{Now we will convert this data into a form which we can use as inputs `X`, and labels `y`.}

 \setupcode{import pandas as pd
 import numpy as np}